jjprogramsllc/practical-form.js/Readme.md

 PracticalForms.js
 ==============================================
-*Practial, Validated, and Accessible Form Inputs*
+*Practial, Validated, and Accessible Form Inputs, Built in and for United States web developers*

 About / Why?
 -----------------------------------------------